neowinx/planeteers/README.md

-# suchi-firmare
+# planeteers

-Firmware for a sensor that sends Particulate Matter information to a receiving node using LoRa for [AireLibre](https://airelib.re/)
+This repository contains the firmware for sensors that sends Particulate Matter information to receiving nodes using LoRa for [AireLibre](https://airelib.re/)

-This should be accompained with a [Ma-ti](https://github.com/neowinx/ma-ti-firmware) node to send the PMS data to the corresponding [Linka](https://github.com/garyservin/linka-firmware) instance
+It consists of two main parts:

+- [Suchi](/suchi-firmare): The firmware for the sensors that sends the data
+- [Ma-ti](/ma-ti-firmare): The firmware for the node that receives the data from __suchi__ and forwards it to [Linka](https://github.com/garyservin/linka-firmware)

+## Motivation

+I was recently interested in [ LoRa ](https://en.wikipedia.org/wiki/LoRa#LoRaWAN) since it's relatively new to me (even though it has been around quite some years already) and the possible applications that we could make with this technology, when I stumble with the [AireLibre](https://airelib.re/) initiave, and since the project it's revolving around ubiquitous sensors, the opportunitty of implementing a self sustainable sensor using hobbiest level hardware was calling me.
+And I answer it!

+### Why two separate projects?

 I know that probably there's no need for two repositories for both roles (the sender and the receiver) since we could've just manage those differences using precompiled macros.
 The reason for not doing that, is that we want a minimal codebase in order to have a small memory footprint for the nodes, and having to manage precompiled macros and the resulting